defi-wonderland/handbook/sites/wonderland/docs/testing/advanced-testing/property-based-fuzzing.md

 }
 ```

+Use case of such skewing is, for instance, adding emphasis on the "classic" execution path, while not entirely discarding others (eg a protocol having an intended fee, but we still want to cover the 0% fee cases).

-- Regularly review the execution paths contract to assess if you're testing what should be tested
+- Regularly review the execution paths contract to assess if you're testing what should be tested.

-- if there is an external dependency with a hardcoded address, you can use Forge confort of vm cheatcodes and etch it.
+- if there is an external dependency with a hardcoded address, you can use Forge comfort of vm cheatcodes and etch it - this includes predeploys.

 - When reviewing a PR for a fuzzing campaign, it’s crucial to run the fuzzer for a few minutes and check for coverage gaps in the assertion tests.
 It’s otherwise too easy to have tests silently skip most of the interesting stuff due to early reverts.